Division of Assets & Liabilities

 Warren Asset Division Lawyer

-At the law offices of Charles A. Ziegler, we work closely with our clients in order to ensure their financial interests are protected during divorce and for the future.
+At Charles A. Ziegler, Attorney at Law, we work closely with our clients in order to ensure their financial interests are protected during divorce and for the future.
 We understand that this is an emotional time.
 Our goal is to help everyone involved see the big picture, think clearly and to present options that achieve an equitable division of all marital assets and debts.

 Equitable division is defined under Ohio law as what the court believes is a fair and equitable distribution of marital property after taking into account a number of factors.
 To learn more about your options and rights regarding property division in a divorce or dissolution action, contact our offices today to schedule a free consultation with our experienced and skilled Warren asset division lawyer, Charles A. Ziegler.